Whoopi Goldberg: 1986–1999: Film stardom

-2000s
+2000–2019: Established actor

-Goldberg hosted the documentary short The Making of A Charlie Brown Christmas (2001).
+In 2001, Goldberg hosted the documentary short The Making of A Charlie Brown Christmas and later portrayed Death in Monkeybone.
 In 2003, she returned to television in Whoopi, which was canceled after one season.
 On her 46th birthday, she was honored with a star on the Hollywood Walk of Fame.
 She also appeared alongside Samuel L. Jackson and Angela Bassett in the HBO documentary Unchained Memories (2003), narrating slave narratives.
 During the next two years, she became a spokeswoman for Slim Fast and produced two television series: Lifetime's original drama Strong Medicine, which ran six seasons; and Whoopi's Littleburg, a children's television series on Nickelodeon.
+In 2002, Goldberg completed the EGOT (Emmy, Grammy, Oscar, and Tony Awards) when she received the Daytime Emmy Award for Outstanding Special Class Special as a producer of Beyond Tara: The Extraordinary Life of Hattie McDaniel and the Tony Award for Best Musical for producing Thoroughly Modern Millie.
+She is the first Black woman to be an EGOT recipient.
 Goldberg returned to the stage in 2003, starring as blues singer Ma Rainey in the Broadway revival of August Wilson's historical drama Ma Rainey's Black Bottom at the Royale Theatre.
 She was also one of the show's producers.

 Goldberg was involved in controversy at a fundraiser for John Kerry at Radio City Music Hall in New York in July 2004 when she made a sexual joke about President George W. Bush by waving a bottle of wine, pointed toward her pubic area, and said, "We should keep Bush where he belongs, and not in the White House."
 As result, Slim-Fast dropped her from their ad campaign.
 Later that year, she revived her one-woman show at the Lyceum Theatre on Broadway in honor of its 20th anniversary; Charles Isherwood of The New York Times called the opening night performance an "intermittently funny but sluggish evening of comic portraiture".
 Goldberg made guest appearances on Everybody Hates Chris as elderly character Louise Clarkson.

 From August 2006 to March 2008, Goldberg hosted Wake Up with Whoopi, a nationally syndicated morning radio talk and entertainment program.
 In October 2007, Goldberg announced on the air that she was going to retire from acting because she was no longer sent scripts, saying, "You know, there's no room for the very talented Whoopi.
 There's no room right now in the marketplace of cinema".
 On December 13, 2008, she guest starred on The Naked Brothers Band, a Nickelodeon rock- mockumentary television series.
 Before the episode premiered, on February 18, 2008, the band performed on The View and the band members were interviewed by Goldberg and Sherri Shepherd.
 That same year, Goldberg hosted 62nd Tony Awards.